top of page

 In a world dominated by democracies, it's surprising how many struggle with the concept of "agreeing to disagree."
 After all, a fundamental tenet of a democratic society is the coexistence of diverse viewpoints within a shared space.
 As such, the normalization of cancel culture is one that is capable of posing a threat on our freedom to express ourselves.
 It tries to present a vision of reality where some ideas are unworthy of discussion, and even condemnable, while deeming many other ideas and topics as the exact opposite.

-The problem with the attempt to regulate idea exchange through social conventions is that has the power to encourage reduction of philosophical exploration where it is legitimate by our right to express our thoughts.
+The problem with the attempt to regulate idea exchange through social conventions is that it has the power to encourage reduction of philosophical exploration where it is legitimate by our right to express our thoughts.

 Reduction of expression thus entails reduction of the ability of criticizing things and beings.
 The less people will be encouraged to criticize, the more likely herd mentalities are to develop in communities worldwide.
 The bad thing about herd mentality is that it can collectively enable the promotion and application of ideas and plans that deserve to be criticized.
 After all, criticism has its constructive potential.
 Disregard criticism as objectively bad and you will prevent your own progress and potentially that of society.